cdeck3r/Social-Reporter/README.md

-# SocialReporter
+# Social Reporter

+The Social Reporter is AI based image selection and composition system for generating social media content about lectures.

+The conceptional idea of this project is to have some virtual assisstant observing a lecture and reporting about it on social media.
+The role of the Social Reporter is to provide the image material from within the lecture.

-As a result of a [master thesis](#thesis), this system recognizes the interesting moments from images taken in lectures at a university.
-The goal is to automatically select  interesting images from automated cameras distributed in the lecture hall, which finally may serve as posts in social media networks.
+As a software system, the Social Reporter recognizes interesting moments from images taken during lectures at a university.
+The goal is to automatically select social-media relevant images taken from automated cameras distributed in the lecture hall.

-The software controlling the distributed camera system can be found at https://github.com/cdeck3r/INCAS.
+The research on image analysis for social media content and the prototype implementation are the result of the [master thesis](#thesis) by Mustafa Dursun created at the HHZ within the [Digital Business Engineering](https://www.hhz.de/master/digital-business-engineering/) master's degree program.
+Information and software about the distributed camera system can be found at https://github.com/cdeck3r/INCAS.

 ## Requirements